Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Introduction

-Geometric representations of graphs or hypergraphs is a wide and intensively studied field of research in particular in the geometric context.
-Well-known examples are geometric intersection or incidence graphs with a large body of literature~\cite{McKeeMcMorris1999, coxeter1950, Pisanski_bridgesbetween}.
-The benefit of studying geometric graph representations is two-fold.
-On the one hand, knowing that a given graph can be represented geometrically may give new insights because the geometric perspective is often more intuitive.
+Geometric representations of graphs or hypergraphs provide a wide and intensively studied field of research in the intersection of combinatorial geometry and graph theory.
+Well-known examples are geometric intersection or incidence graphs, with a large amount of literature, such as \cite{McKeeMcMorris1999}, \cite{coxeter1950}, and \cite{Pisanski_bridgesbetween}.
+The benefits of adopting these two perspectives---the geometric and the graph-theoretic one---are as follows.
+On the one hand, knowing that a given graph can be represented geometrically may give new insights about its structure, because the geometric perspective is often rather intuitive.
 On the other hand, giving a graphical characterization for certain types of geometric objects may help pin down the essential combinatorial properties that can be exploited in the geometric setting.

-One example of this interplay is the study of geometric set cover and hitting set problems~\cite{bronnimann95-set-covers, varadarajan10-weighted-geom-set-cover, chan12-quasi-uniform-sampling}.
+One example of this interplay is the study of geometric set cover and hitting set problems, as explored by \cite{bronnimann95-set-covers}, \cite{varadarajan10-weighted-geom-set-cover}, and \cite{chan12-quasi-uniform-sampling}.
 In this important branch of geometric optimization, incidence relations of two types of geometric objects are studied where one object type is represented by vertices of a hypergraph whose hyperedges are, in turn, represented by the other object type.
 In this representation a vertex is contained in a hyperedge if and only if the corresponding geometric objects have a certain geometric relation such as containment or intersection.
-The objective is to find the minimum number of nodes hitting all hyperedges\footnote{For the sake of presentation, we use here the representation as hitting set problem rather than the equivalent and maybe more common geometric set cover interpretation.}.
-In this line of research, the goal is to exploit the geometry in order to improve upon the state of the art for general hypergraphs.
+The objective is to find the minimum number of vertices hitting all hyperedges\footnote{For the sake of presentation, we use here the representation as hitting set problem rather than the equivalent and maybe more common geometric set cover interpretation.}.
+In this line of research, the goal is to exploit geometric properties in order to improve upon the state of the art for general hypergraphs.
 This is known to be surprisingly challenging even in many seemingly elementary settings.